 LinkedIn is the go-to place for professionals.
 Its sole purpose is to act as a place where people can do business with each other, but there are so many sorry, half-finished, boring and un-optimised profiles that, if they’re not driving away potential clients, customers or employers then I’m Willie Nelson.

-Because I write CVs and LinkedIn profiles for a living, I’d like to offer some advice on how to write a really good LinkedIn profile you can use to find new business and be proud of.
+Because I write CVs and LinkedIn profiles for a living, I’d like to offer some advice on how to write a LinkedIn profile you can be proud of.

 Because its sole purpose is to act as a place where people can do business with one another

 You can write loads more on your LinkedIn profile than you can on your CV and you get to show exactly how you’re good at what you do and why someone might hire/work with you.

 LinkedIn groups not only provide a ton of information but are full of people who would hire you, collaborate with you or recommend you.

 LinkedIn’s SEO is so good that if someone Googles you, your LinkedIn profile will come up at the top of page one and before your own website if you’re a freelancer.

 If you’re a freelancer then people will Google you.

 People will Google you anyway.